-• Late work and missing exams.
+• Late work.
 A written assignment or computer assignment is late if it is not received at the beginning of class on the due date.
 Late work will not be accepted.
 Make-up tests (or the exam) will be given only by arrangement with the instructor for reasons of documented emergency.